When in Drought

 I am walking with Ann and Gord Baird, founders of Eco-Sense Nursery in the Highlands, on W̱SÁNEĆ territory, where they have lived for 13 years.
 Ann is pointing to the fir trees that once stood tall and green—alive—around their home at the nursery.
 “We’re on 7.5 acres, but last year alone we lost 54 new Douglas firs,” she says.
 “Our cedars are mostly long gone.”

 With increasingly hotter and drier summers, southern Vancouver Island is experiencing a devastating loss of evergreen trees, especially western red cedars.
 It’s no coincidence that my tour of Eco-Sense is taking place during the hottest July ever recorded globally.
 Not only are the Bairds losing the tree cover that protects their food-growing soils, but the dead trees are also a ticking time bomb amidst their gardens.
+If any natural disaster occurs near your house and it gets affected, you can always check drought tolerant landscaping for driveways, footpaths, paved areas, swimming pool coping, rock walls, retaining walls and fences.
+Finding the right landscaping advice is key to having a successful experience.

 Pictured: Gord and Ann Baird of Eco-Sense